odezzshuuk/linked-notes/sorted/designpatterns/javascript-design-pattern-facade.md

 ## What problem to solve

-- when a subsystem is complex, it is hard to use
+- When a subsystem is complex, it is hard to use
-- managing complex subsystems by providing a simple and unified interface
+- Managing complex subsystems by providing a simple and unified interface

 ## Real Case Of Facade Use Case